Juan-Andres-Motta/proyecto-2-backend/README.md

 # Microservices Project

 This project consists of a set of microservices built with FastAPI and Python, orchestrated using Docker Compose.
-It includes a BFF (Backend for Frontend) service and 6 domain-specific services, each with its own PostgreSQL database.
+It includes a BFF (Backend for Frontend) service and 6 domain-specific services, each with its own PostgreSQL database

 ## Services